Signals intelligence in modern history: European Space Systems cooperation

-Germany launched their first reconnaissance satellite system, SAR-Lupe, on December 19, 2006.
+Germany launched their first reconnaissance satellite system, SAR-Lupe, on 19 December 2006.
 Further satellites were launched at roughly six-month intervals, and the entire system of this five-satellite synthetic aperture radar constellation achieved full operational readiness on 22 July 2008.
 SAR is usually considered a MASINT sensor, but the significance here is that Germany obtains access to French satellite ELINT.

-The joint French-Italian Orfeo Programme, a dual-use civilian and military satellite system, launched its first satellite on June 8, 2007.
+The joint French-Italian Orfeo Programme, a dual-use civilian and military satellite system, launched its first satellite on 8 June 2007.
 Italy is developing the Cosmo-Skymed X-band polarimetric SAR, to fly on two of the satellites.
 The other two will have complementary French electro-optical payloads.
 The second Orfeo is scheduled to launch in early 2008.

-While this is not an explicit SIGINT system, the French-Italian cooperation may suggest that Italy can get data from the French Essaim ELINT microsatellites.